-Have you ever thought about why your roots change the color whenever you dye your hair!
+Have you ever thought about why your roots change color whenever you dye your hair?
 We can let you know about this concept and share possible solutions.
 So, jump onto the discussion that states I dyed my hair and only my roots change colors!

 Moreover, the root section has virgin hair.
 They absorb the dye quickly and remain to be less-resistant to the dye.
 What other can be possible causes and solutions, you can go through the details: